micmac303/feed-the-aliens/README.md

 # Feed The Aliens
 Control the alien craft and eat up all the animals to gain points, avoid trucks and bombs.

-Chance your luck with the surprise items.
+Chance your luck with the wrapped present surprise item.
 Grab a shield to protect you from the bombs and cars.

 To run the game simply execute the following command at the command prompt, navigate to feed-the-aliens/main.py